 Casa Del Mar is one of the friendliest, most relaxed and comfortable resorts I have ever stayed at and it shows in its perfect five star TripAdvisor rating.
 The food is amazing and the location, right on the main beach, perfect to laze and relax during the day and enjoy some action at night.

 The hotel is designed as a Mediterranean hacienda reminiscent of an Andalusian property.
 The adults-only beachfront suites are spacious and have everything you need, but you won’t be spending any time there because you will most likely either enjoy the large seahorse pool or the beach, a mere few meters from the suites and the pool area.
-You will not need your shoes for the duration of your stay, unless you decide to venture out of the resort.
+You will not need your shoes for the duration of your stay at Casa del Mar Langkawi, unless you decide to venture out of the resort.

 Rates starting at US$235.
 Check more photos and latest availability here.

-2. St Regis Langkawi – For fine marble elegance
+2. St Regis Langkawi – Top hotel in Langkawi for fine marble elegance

 Sunset from the Royal Villa, from St Regis Langkawi

-The hotel does not have a large beach like Casa Del Mar but it does come with a lot of flash, sparkle and an international Asian design with all the touches of a luxury resort, including an infinity pool over the water and a Sunset Royal Villa over the water which has been called “Dream Suite” by the Telegraph.
+As opposed to Casa Del Mar, the St Regis Langkawi is not on the beach but comes with a lot of flash, sparkle and an international Asian design with all the touches of a luxury resort, including an infinity pool with sea views and a Sunset Royal Villa over the water which has been called “Dream Suite” by The Telegraph.

 3. Four Seasons Langkawi – For Malaysia’s most expensive resort